Constitution for the University of the Third Age Adelaide

 (d) Where minutes are entered and signed they shall, until the contrary is proved, be evidence that the meeting was convened and duly held, that all proceedings held at the meeting shall be deemed to have been duly held, and that all appointments made at a meeting shall be deemed to be valid.

-The first financial year of the Association shall be the period ending on the next 31 December following incorporation, and thereafter a period of
+The financial year of the Association shall be from 1 January until 31 December of each year.

 The Association shall keep and retain such accounting records as are necessary to correctly record and explain the financial transactions and financial position of the Association in accordance with the Act.

-The accounts, together with the auditor’s report on the accounts, the board’s statement and the board’s report, shall be laid before members at the Annual General Meeting.
+The accounts, together with the auditor’s report on the accounts, the Board’s statement and the Board’s report, shall be laid before members at each Annual General Meeting.

-14.2 The Association shall not be dissolved except by the approval of at least three-quarters of the members present and voting at a general meeting called for the purpose of which not less than 28 days written notice, including notice of the proposed dissolution, has been given to all members.
+15.2 The Association shall not be dissolved except by the approval of at least three-quarters of the members present and voting at a duly constituted General Meeting called for the purpose of which not less than 28 days written notice, including notice of the proposed dissolution, has been given to all members.

-14.3 On dissolution, all property of the Association, whether real or personal, remaining after payment of all debts and legal liabilities must be given or transferred to a similar body incorporated under the Associations Incorporation Act 1985 and chosen by resolution of the Association’s members.
+15.3 On dissolution, all property of the Association, whether real or personal, remaining after payment of all debts and legal liabilities must be given or transferred to a similar body incorporated under the Act and chosen by resolution of the Association’s Members.

 15.4 For the purposes of clause 15.3, “similar body” means a body whose objects are similar to those of the Association, and if the Association was, immediately before its dissolution, a deductible gift recipient, a body to which income tax deductible gifts can be made as approved by the Commissioner of Taxation.